dtellz/blazing-microservice/README.md

-# Fever Providers API
+# External Providers API

-This project is a microservice that integrates with an external events provider and returns the events that were historically or currently online within a given time range.
+This project is a microservice that integrates with an external events provider (XML) and returns the events that were historically or currently online within a given time range.

 ![Architecture diagram](architecture_diagram.png)